purescript-contrib/purescript-optparse/README.md

 ### Customising the help screen

-optparse-applicative has a number of combinators to help customise the usage text, and determine when it should be displayed.
+purescript-optparse has a number of combinators to help customise the usage text, and determine when it should be displayed.

 The `progDesc`, `header`, and `footer` functions can be used to specify a brief description or tagline for the program, and detailed information surrounding the generated option and command descriptions.

-Internally we actually use the [ansi-wl-pprint][ansi-wl-pprint] library, and one can use the `headerDoc` combinator and friends if additional customisation is required.
+Internally we actually use the port of [ansi-wl-pprint][ansi-wl-pprint] library, and one can use the `headerDoc` combinator and friends if additional customisation is required.